Learn How To Stop Buying Stuff

 Getting to the root of the problem would be most helpful.
 Why are you buying stuff?
 How did buying stuff become your solution?
 How to stop buying stuff and changing your behavior became the remedy.

-Here are some of the benefits I enjoy because I learned how to stop buying stuff I did not need:
+Here are some of the benefits I enjoy because I learned how to stop buying stuff I really did not need:

 I have more disposable income and freedom.